-Following the completion of the NEPA process the BLM Authorized Officer will decide whether or not to offer to lease the nominated parcels and, if so, under what lease terms and conditions (stipulations and/or notices).
-Under the Proposed Action, the BLM Authorized Officer has the authority to selectively lease and subsequently issue leases, or to defer, in the light of the analysis of potential effects presented in this EA.
+Following the completion of the NEPA process the BLM Authorized Officer will decide whether to make the parcels available for lease and, if so, under what lease terms and conditions (stipulations and/or notices).
+The BLM Authorized Officer has the discretion to selectively auction and subsequently issue leases, or to defer, in the light of the analysis of potential effects presented in this EA.